Eau Claire, WI, USA

 If you are looking for a challenging career in public service, this is the position for you!
 We’re seeking a detail oriented, customer service focused person to join our team as a Case Administrator/Courtroom Deputy.
 The ideal candidate is a self-starter with excellent interpersonal skills who can readily adapt to fast changing priorities in a small-office setting.
 A legal background is helpful, but is not required.
-This is a full-time permanent entry-level position located in Madison, Wisconsin, that reports directly to the Operations Manager.
+This is a full-time permanent entry-level position located in Eau Claire, Wisconsin.

 As a member of the clerk’s office, you will work in collaboration with other case administrators/courtroom deputies with: managing the progression of bankruptcy cases and related adversary proceedings from opening to final disposition; assisting with courtroom functions such as calendaring, managing the judge’s caseload, attending and logging court proceedings, recording proceedings, and other similar courtroom deputy duties; assisting the public with inquiries regarding status of cases and providing procedural (non-legal) advice; performing general office and administrative duties.